diego-king/system-design-study-notes/README.md

 # System Design for tech interview study notes
-Study notes for system design for tech interview
+1. Knowledge points: the important concepts may meet in system design tech interview.